Hand Pain & Injury Specialists | Michigan Orthopaedic Surgeons

 Symptoms

-• Inability to bend one or more joints of the finger
+• Inability to bend the finger

-• Pain when the finger is bent
+• Pain and tenderness along the finger

 • Numbness in the fingertip